Tag: living in accordance with nature

 Realism of Seneca’s advice to live in accordance with nature

 It’s hypocritical to recommend poverty when one is wealthy, or to recommend passivity when one has displayed remarkable industriousness for decades.
-Seneca (4 BC-65 AD) is to blame on both counts, I am afraid.
+I am afraid that Seneca is to blame on both counts.
 Nonetheless, he did not mean to deceive his readers.
-He was sincere in his feelings, convinced that he was dispensing good…
+He was sincere in his feelings, convinced that he was dispensing good advice.
+Indeed,…

 Feasibility of Seneca’s advice to live in accordance with nature

-Like most antique philosophers, Seneca (4 BC-65 AD) used grandiloquent terms to spice up his writings.
+Like most ancient philosophers, Seneca used grandiloquent terms to spice up his writings.
 For instance, he employed the words “cosmos” and “natural order” to designate rather mundane events.
 Similarly, he used the word “logos” to mean “destiny.”
-Respect of the natural order is Seneca’s favourite theme.
-He regarded nature as all-encompassing, not…
+Respect for the natural order is Seneca’s favourite theme.
+He regarded nature as all-encompassing, not just as wilderness…